haskell-suite/haskell-packages/README.md

 ## Using other compilers

 Some compilers produce artifacts that you may want to use.
-A good example is the `gen-iface` compiler from haskell-names which generates an *interface* for each module — the set of all named entities (functions, types, classes) that are exported by that module.
+A good example is the `hs-gen-iface` compiler from haskell-names which generates an *interface* for each module — the set of all named entities (functions, types, classes) that are exported by that module.
 This information can be then used either by other compilers, or by tools like IDEs.